 PDF, 397kb, 4 pages

-Any best interest decision must be made in the person’s best interest not solely the best interest of services or family or professionals.
+Any best interests decision must be made in the person’s best interest not solely the best interest of services or family or professionals.

 The decision maker should always consider whether it is possible to provide the intervention or support in a less restrictive way.
-Is there a less restrictive and or intrusive option that will achieve the desired outcome?
+Is there a less restrictive and or intrusive option that will still be in the person’s best interests?
+In other words, would what you are thinking of doing make the situation worse?

 An assessment of a person’s capacity must be based on their ability to make a specific decision at the time it needs to be made (with support if necessary), and not their ability to make decisions in general.
 A person may be able to make decisions about some issues but not about others.
-For example, a person may be able to manage a small financial allowance to cover their day-to-day expenditure but not be able to make more complex decisions about their financial affairs.
+For example, a person may be able to manage a small financial allowance to cover their day-to-day expenditure but not be able to make more complex decisions about their financial affairs, for example taking out a mortgage.

-Therefore, the starting point must always be to assume that a person has the capacity (ability) to make a specific decision, unless it can be established that they lack capacity.
+Therefore, the starting point must always be to assume that a person has the capacity (ability) to make a specific decision, unless it can be established that they cannot.
 The person does not have to ‘prove’ they have capacity.

 A person’s capacity must always be assessed explicitly in terms of their capacity to make a specific decision at the time it needs to be made.